 Full Potential Vocational Program

-Full Potential Vocational Program (FPV) is designed for students in grades 9-12, or age 22 who need extensive support in adaptive functioning.
+Full Potential Vocational Program (FPV) is designed for students in grades 9-12, or up to age 22 who need extensive support in adaptive functioning.
 The program has a dual focus.
 Vocational and daily living skills are taught through individual, group, and community based instruction.
-The goal is to prepare students for a future of active engagement within their families and communities.

 Full Potential Program (FPP)